Pages

 My roommate, on the other hand, often cooked in our Manhattan kitchen, and simply ignored what I considered its many defects.
 Like my aunt and me, he didn't fancy himself as a foodie, which kinda surprised me, since most New York Italians I knew were excellent cooks.
 One of them, a grandmotherly co-worker of mine who also lived in Staten Island, would regularly bring in a huge portion of pasta and peas cooked in olive oil for me (she never brought food for any other co-worker unless we were having an office party).
 She'd playfully insist that my "Brooklyn auntie" should have been cooking more for me!

-Come to think of it, I shouldn't have eaten that delicious pasta at my desk at lunch, but taken it home for dinner to be reheated in a microwave.
+Come to think of it, I shouldn't have eaten her kind pasta at my desk at lunch, but taken it home for dinner to be reheated in a microwave.
 And oh, yeah... maybe by now you've wondered why I haven't mentioned having one of those contraptions in my Manhattan kitchen.
-To be honest, and prove how much I'm not a cook, I can't remember why neither my roommate nor I ever thought of getting one.
+To be honest, and prove how much I'm not a cook, I can't remember why neither my roommate nor I ever thought of getting a microwave.

 I do recall my roommate getting a toaster.
-But weekdays, I always got either a "sesame with a schmear" (bagel with cream cheese) or an enormous blueberry muffin, split at its top and stuffed with butter, from various delis near the Wall Street subway near my office downtown.
-Weekend breakfasts were Entenmann's donuts or Belgian waffles at a brunch place up Third Avenue.
+But weekdays, on my way to the office, I always got either a "sesame with a schmear" (toasted bagel with cream cheese) or an enormous blueberry muffin, split at its top and stuffed with real butter, from various delis near the Wall Street subway downtown.
+Weekend breakfasts were Entenmann's donuts or Belgian waffles at a brunch place up Third Avenue from my apartment.

 And yes, my breakfast menu will become relevant soon.